Aspasia Manos

 Aspasia Manou (Ασπασία Μάνου; 4 September 1896 - 7 August 1972) was a Greek aristocrat who became the wife of Alexander I, King of Greece.
 Due to the controversy over her marriage, she was styled Madame Manou instead of "Queen Aspasia", until recognized as Princess Aspasia of Greece and Denmark after Alexander's death and the restoration of King Constantine I, on 10 September 1922.
-Through her marriage, she and her descendants were the only ethnically Greek members of the Greek royal family, which originated in Denmark.
+Through her marriage, she and her descendants were some of the only ethnically Greek members of the Greek royal family, which originated in Denmark.

+Family Background

-Daughter of Colonel Petros Manos, aide-de-camp to King Constantine I of Greece, and Maria Argyropoulos (Petros Manos and Maria Argyropoulos were both descendants of most prominent Greek Phanariote families of Constantinople and descendants of ruling Princes of Transylvania, Wallachia and Moldavia), Aspasia grew up close to the royal family.
+Daughter of Colonel Petros Manos, aide-de-camp to King Constantine I of Greece, and Maria Argyropoulos (Petros Manos and Maria Argyropoulos were both descendants of most prominent Greek Phanariote families of Constantinople and descendants of ruling Princes of Transylvania, Wallachia, Moldavia and the Byzantine Empire).
+Aspasia grew up close to the royal family.
 After the divorce of her parents, she was sent to study in France and Switzerland.
 She returned to Greece in 1915 and met Prince Alexander, to whom she became secretly engaged due to the expected refusal of the royal family to recognize the relationship of Alexander I with a woman who did not belong to one of the European ruling dynasties.